slowernews/wisdom-tldr/chapters/chapter_1_self.md

 -- Fyodor Dostoyevsky*
 > *"The eyes do not see what the mind does not want."
 -- Proverb*
+> *"Hatred is the coward's revenge for being intimidated."
+-- George Bernard Shaw*
+> *"Fear arrives when we imagine everything depends on us."
+-- Elisabeth Elliot*

 - What would you do if you weren't afraid?
 - dishonesty is a reaction to fear. fear just wants us to stay the same.